 - those who create these apps often are not healthcare providers themselves.
 Unless they hire a healthcare attorney, they may be unaware of the complexity, nuance, and stringency of HIPAA law.

 In this day and age, there are a lot of different ways for healthcare providers to communicate with their patients.
 But, some come with more legal risk than others, and it pays—literally—to understand, and guard against, that risk.
 What communication methods work best for you and your patients?
 Let us know in the comment section below.

-Connor D. Jackson is a Chicago healthcare attorney with Jackson LLP.
-Connor works primarily with small physical therapy practices and regularly advises his clients about HIPAA compliance, scope of practice, liability concerns, privacy obligations, and new practice formation.
+Connor D. Jackson is a Chicago-based healthcare attorney with Jackson LLP Healthcare Lawyers.
+Connor works with small physical therapy practices and regularly advises his clients about corporate and compliance matters, including HIPAA, the False Claims Act, Medicare, and scope of practice.
 Connor enjoys working with clients to create their ideal practice environment and to quell their compliance concerns.
 As a former litigator, Connor understands the financial and emotional cost of litigation, and he collaborates with his clients to minimize the risk of getting sued.
-You can email Connor at firstname.lastname@example.org or follow him on Twitter at @cjacksonESQ.
+You can email Connor at connor@JacksonLLP.com or follow him on Twitter at @cjacksonESQ.